thomassuedbroecker/verify-node-js-watson-assistant/README.md

 The project contains examples for using [Postman](https://www.postman.com/downloads/).

-Here are the steps to follow: How to use that example.
+Here are the steps to you can follow to run that example on your local machine.

 ### Step 1: Git clone